 The cost math: flat-rate wedding fleet vs. surged ride-hail across the day

 The financial argument for a pre-booked wedding fleet is surge avoidance plus whole-day coordination plus the guest-block transport that rideshare simply cannot deliver as a coordinated product.
 The math runs decisively in the flat rate’s favor because a wedding day spans the highest-surge hours of the week with a non-negotiable timeline.
+Our #1 pick, Wedding Transportation NYC, prices this as a flat multi-vehicle wedding package; the scenarios below use the published flat hourly rates of our #2 pick, Detailed Drivers, as a concrete, itemized reference point for the same flat-rate posture.

 Scenario one: the whole-day bridal Sprinter.
 A bridal party of ten, getting-ready leg at 9:30 AM, DUMBO photos at noon, Brooklyn Heights ceremony at 2, photo route to a Hudson Yards reception at 5, send-off at 11:30 PM — a ten-hour booking.
-The DD published Sprinter rate at $175/hour runs $1,750 plus tolls and gratuity, one vehicle, one driver, one dispatch contact, one flat rate that holds across midnight.
+The DD published Sprinter rate at $200/hour runs $2,000 plus tolls and gratuity, one vehicle, one driver, one dispatch contact, one flat rate that holds across midnight.
 The rideshare alternative cannot replicate the photo route or the whole-day hold at all; to the extent a party could approximate it with stacked XL bookings, the surge on the 5 PM and 11:30 PM legs alone pushes the alternative into the $2,400-3,400 band with no cohesion and no photo product.
 The flat-rate Sprinter is the entire product.

 Scenario two: the 80-guest hotel-to-venue shuttle.
 Eighty guests moving from a midtown hotel block to a Hudson Yards venue and back, on a pre-ceremony loop, a post-reception loop, and a late final loop.
 A coordinated shuttle run on the published flat-rate hourly model holds a known cost and removes the parking, driving, and surged-rideshare problem for the entire guest block.
 The rideshare alternative — eighty guests each booking their own surged ride to and from a Hudson Yards venue on a peak Saturday night — is both more expensive in aggregate and a logistical failure, with guests arriving across a ninety-minute window and a midnight surge on the way home.
 The shuttle wins on cost and decisively on guest experience.